nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-shortest-path/index.md

 * Then reverse the array or pop elements out into a string.

 There are several approaches we can take to implement this.
 We could add a method to our class, or we could build the path _outside_ the class, but my preference is to add a helper function in our `bfs` method.
 Let's call it `buildPath`.
 What do we want `buildPath` to return?
-The patch, natch.
+The path, natch.
 If we know, as we outlined above, that we need to work with our `goal` and our `root`, let's pass those variables to our function along with `predecessors`.
 Here's our `bfs` method:
 ```js
     bfs(goal, root = this.vertices[0]) {
         let adj = this.adjacent;